morganjroberts/open-UST/docs/pcb-housing-assembly.md

 ## Solder Interconnect PCB

-1. Setup a soldering iron with a temperature of 350 degC and a small tip
+1. Setup a soldering iron with a temperature of 350 degC and a small tip.
-1. Position the Samtec header strip on the interconnect PCB.
+1. Position x1 Samtec header pin strip on the interconnect PCB.
 The edge of the insulating body should be flush with the upper edge of the PCB.
-1. Solder the pads.
+1. Solder the header pin strip to the PCB.

 ## Prepare the housing